 businessman nor a benevolent father of the people, he was

 from now on to play the role of educator, aloof at once from the claims of society and from the desires of those concerned, seeking to bring the two extremes closer together by implanting in each individual a spirit of freedom in autonomy, to a freedom involved in society through the learning of a trade and at the same time striving to achieve self-fulfillment in the process.
 Education thus offered a solution to Rousseau’s paradox, which held that it was impossible to educate natural man and the citizen simultaneously.

 In this way Pestalozzi laid the foundations for a place which was to be set apart from both the family, always preoccupied to some extent with its private interests, and civil society, invariably more concerned with the inhuman demands of economic rationalism, a place which would not only make it easier for the child to pass from one domain to another but also help to forge the freedom based on autonomy that neither nature nor law alone could guarantee.
 That special place was the school.

-accumulated but is conceived in such a way as to make them able to build up their own freedom as autonomous beings.
-Neither a mere extension of the family system nor a centre for reproducing the social order, the school will create its own order through educational activity —which is the whole point of the Method.
+The ideal, of course, would be for parents to become educators, on the same basis as the architects of the common weal; but the evolution of the family being what it is, the school, as an educational centre, must play an increasingly important role at the heart of civilized society.9 The school can never really accomplish this task unless it consents to educate in the full meaning of the term.
+According to Pestalozzi’s definition, this will involve applying a particular system that does not merely transmit to the young the knowledge that civilization has already accumulated but is conceived in such a way as to make them able to build up their own freedom as autonomous beings.
+Neither a mere extension of the family system nor a centre for reproducing the social order, the school will create its own order through educational activity “which is the whole point of the Method.

-the way the child really develops.
+However, the most important consequence of the process of reflection that culminated in the Inquiries of 1797 “a result that Pestalozzi does not specifically formulate but which underlies all his subsequent work “was that he had now taken up a position in which he could understand the way the child really develops.
 The Neuhof had used the child to fulfil the last adult dream “that of combining a perfect integration in society while maintaining a natural innocence.
 By making these ideals relative instead of absolute, Pestalozzi was able to apprehend the essential nature of the child, at the point where instinctual desire comes up against society’s demand for rationality, in the very process whereby the child fashions himself through that conflict continuously experienced and continuously resolved.
 More than that, it is the supposedly established human social order that is destined to be regenerated through the child and through the way in which, by promoting the development of the child as a free and autonomous being, it finds itself with infinite vistas of freedom before it.
-Education is the youth to which mankind eternally aspires: ‘Nature has done its work: you must now begin to do yours!’10
+Education is the youth to which mankind eternally aspires: “Nature has done its work: you must now begin to do yours!”10

 The Method and its spirit